Experimental Comparison of Bohm-like Theories with Different Ontologies: Comparison of -Bohm and -Bohm trajectories

 \subsubsection{Momentum Trajectories}

 Next, we construct particle momentum trajectories, tracking the change of momentum over time (see Figure~\ref{fig:PTraj_overlaid}).
-As the conservation of momentum of light in free space is an assumption used in the alignment, the $p$-Bohm momentum trajectories are constructed from theory as flat lines with a distribution derived from the strong momentum measurement (position at the far field).
+As the conservation of momentum of light in free space is an assumption used in the alignment, the $p$-Bohm momentum trajectories are constructed from theory as flat lines with a distribution derived from the strong momentum measurement (position in the far field).

 The $x$-Bohm momentum trajectory functions are proportional to the time derivative of the position trajectory functions.
 The peaks observed in $x$-Bohm momentum trajectories correspond to time intervals when the position trajectories are crossing the minima of the interference pattern (as emphasised in Fig. \ref{fig:XBohm_Selected_Traj}).
 The time instances at which these peaks appear are highly sensitive to the initial conditions of the $x$-Bohm position trajectories, and as such, they do not align with the peak positions in the numerical simulation.
+These peaks indicate the non-conservation of momentum in $x$-Bohm for individual particle trajectories, which is analogous to the issue of $p$-Bohm position trajectories originating in between the two slits discussed in section \ref{sec:pos_traj_results}.

-To further explain the trajectory behaviour at these peaks, we highlight a single trajectory line in Figure~\ref{fig:XBohm_Selected_Traj}, where the top and bottom plots correspond to a position and momentum trajectory in $x$-Bohm for the same initial conditions.
+To further explain the behaviour at the peaks, we highlight a single trajectory line in Figure~\ref{fig:XBohm_Selected_Traj}, where the top and bottom plots correspond to a position and momentum trajectory in $x$-Bohm for the same initial conditions.
 A peak in the momentum trajectory directly corresponds to the portion of the position trajectory where the particle crosses a minimum in the double-slit interference pattern.